Socompa: Landslide deposit

-The collapse deposit is well preserved by the arid climate, among the best preserved such deposits in the world.
-However, because of its sheer size its structure and stratigraphy were only appreciated with the help of remote sensing.
+The collapse deposit is well-preserved by the arid climate, among the best-preserved such deposits in the world.
+Owing to its sheer size, its structure and stratigraphy were only appreciated with the help of remote sensing.
 Pleistocene lava flows and a northwest-striking drainage were buried by the landslide but can still be discerned from aerial imagery; apart from these and some hills most of the area covered by the landslide was relatively flat.
 At La Flexura, part of the basement beneath the avalanche crops out from the ground.